watersofoblivion/pucc/README.md

 PU/CC
 ===

+PU/CC is:

-PU/CC is a CPU for functional languages compiled for stackless execution with Continuation Passing Style and a language compiling to that CPU.
+* A softcore CPU for pure functional languages compiled for stackless execution with Continuation Passing Style
+* A language compiling to that CPU

+CPU
+---

-The CPU is simple, 5-stage scalar RISC pipeline based on the RISC-V ISA, but with three novel changes:
+The core CPU is simple, 5-stage scalar RISC pipeline based on the RISC-V ISA, but with a few novel extensions:

-* A scratchpad memory has been added and the [closure conversion algorithm](https://flint.cs.yale.edu/flint/publications/escc.pdf) has been extended to use it.
-* Flow control has been moved from being individual instructions to being a function header and branching has been moved into a dedicated component.
+1. Flow control (jumps and branches) has been moved from being individual instructions to a combination of a function header and tagged instructions.
+Branching has been moved into a dedicated pipeline Flow Control stage (`FC`) before Instruction Fetch, effectively extending the pipeline "backwards".
+The instruction cache is also bifurcated into non-flow control and flow control caches.
-* Automated garbage collection has been implemented in hardware
+1. Generational garbage collection has been implemented in hardware and integrated into the virtual memory system.
+1. A scratchpad memory has been added and the [closure conversion algorithm](https://flint.cs.yale.edu/flint/publications/escc.pdf) has been extended to use it automatically with no user intervention.
+1. A L4-inspired microkernel has been implemented in hardware and controls thread and process scheduling as well as IPC using [CML](http://cml.cs.uchicago.edu/)-like channels.
+It is implemented by further extending the pipeline backwards with new Threading (`TH`) and Process (`PR`) management stages.
+In simulations (though not on real hardware) this microkernel has been given a dedicated RAM, Flash "swap", and separate virtual memory.

+A second, straight RISC-V implementation has been included so it can be used as a baseline for comparison against PU/CC.
+Both CPUs have been verified to work on [Xilinx Artix-7 100T FPGAs](https://www.xilinx.com/products/silicon-devices/fpga/artix-7.html), specifically on the [Alchitry Au+](https://www.sparkfun.com/products/17514) and [Digilent Arty 7](https://digilent.com/shop/arty-a7-100t-artix-7-fpga-development-board/) boards.

+Language
+---

-The language is a Go-flavored dialect of ML.
+The language is a Go-flavored dialect of ML that can target both PU/CC and RISC-V.

 Building
 ===